-Aachener Printen are similar to Gingerbread biscuits, and they are produced only in Aachen, the German Sweet Capital (thanks to their special biscuits and chocolates).
-It’s been said that Printen originate from the city of Dinant in Belgium, and brought in Aachen in the 15th century by the immigrant copper artisans.
+Aachener Printens are similar to Gingerbread biscuits, and they are produced only in Aachen, the German Sweet Capital (thanks to their special biscuits and chocolates).
+It’s been said that Printen originated from the city of Dinant in Belgium and was brought to Aachen in the 15th century by the immigrant copper artisans.
 In the beginning, the biscuits were sweetened with honey, and due to the mix of spices and honey, they were also sold in pharmacies.
 But later on, honey was replaced with sugar beets, and this recipe is still in use today.

 There’s no Christmas market without candied almonds (Gebrannte Mandeln)!
-For me, the smell of the roasted and sugar coated almonds is how winter should smell.
+For me, the smell of roasted and sugar-coated almonds is how winter should smell.
 You can choose from so many flavors – vanilla, caramel, amaretto, cinnamon, Nutella.
-Served in paper cones, Gebrannte Mandeln are a delicious Christmas treat not to be missed.
+Served in paper cones, Gebrannte Mandeln is a delicious Christmas treat not to be missed.

 Schneeballen are a culinary trademark for Rothenburg ob der Tauber (home of one of the most beautiful Christmas markets in Germany).
-The snowball is made from strips of pastry, fried and covered with icing sugar or chocolate.
-This typical Christmas sweet has over 300 years, and at the beginning, it was baked just for weddings and special occasions.
+The snowball is made from strips of pastry, fried, and covered with icing sugar or chocolate.
+This typical Christmas sweet has over 300 years, and in the beginning, it was baked just for weddings and special occasions.

-Have you tried one of this dishes?
+Have you tried one of these dishes?
 Let me know in the comments below!